Welcome to the Fellowship of St. Peter

 The worldwide community of faith

-Christians across the world have a common purpose: striving to live the Gospel life in the face of widespread indifference or open hostility to the teachings of Christ.
+Christians across the world have a common purpose: striving to live the Gospel life in the face of both widespread indifference and open hostility to the teachings of Christ.
 The Christian faith is essentially counter-cultural yet many churches are now aligned with secular humanism, thus inflicting upon themselves the fatal wound of apostasy.
 The enemy is no longer at the gates, he is within the citadel.

 For our Spirit-filled life to succeed we are to distance ourselves from the corrupt influences of modern culture (1 John 2.15-17, 5.18-20).
 There are to be no half measures, no compromise with evil in any of its forms, no accommodation with other religions.
 This detachment is crucially important to safeguard the integrity of the Christian faith.
 These are perilous times.
 Christianity is under assault from atheistic humanism, the dominant force in social and political culture.
 Faced with this threat there is to be no weakening on our part.
-We are to profess the faith and demonstrate in our lives the true destiny of humankind, the freedom to love the Lord our God with all our heart, with all our soul and with all our strength, and to love our neighbour as ourselves.
+We are to profess the faith and demonstrate in our lives the true destiny of humankind, the freedom to love the Lord our God with all our heart, with all our soul, with all our mind and with all our strength, and to love our neighbour as ourselves.
 There is no higher ideal for man to attain (cf Mark 12.28-34; Romans 13.8-10).

-The Sermon on the Mount (Matthew 5-7) portrays Christ as the new Moses, but he far exceeds all the prophets and patriarchs of old by his uniquely divine provenance and his destiny as Saviour of the world.
+The Sermon on the Mount (Matthew 5-7) appears to portray Christ as the new Moses, but he far exceeds all the prophets and patriarchs of old by his uniquely divine provenance and his destiny as Saviour of the world.
 He is not only the promised Messiah, he is also Priest, Prophet and King.
 His teachings lead us into the Kingdom of God, into a realm of love, creating a priesthood of believers (1 Peter 2.1-10).
 We yearn for the promised homeland above where our labours will be rewarded by eternal peace (2 Peter 3.8-14).

 The Beatitudes (Matthew 5.1-12) are a concise presentation of the Christian ethos, describing the blessed virtues essential to life in the Spirit.
 They are the supreme ethical and moral guide to Christian life and discipleship, illuminating our path in the human maze.
 They set out the Christian way of life, lived in response to Christ through faith.
 We strive to uphold values intrinsic to human dignity, stable family life and the maintenance of social order: humility, gentleness, compassion, justice, peace, integrity, courage and witness.
 All the blessings of the kingdom are encapsulated in the Beatitudes.

 Christ came to fulfil the Law and the Prophets (Matthew 5.17-19).
-The validity of the Ten Commandments remains (Exodus 20.1-17).
-In the Beatitudes Christ describes the spirit in which the Commandments are to be lived in both church and society.
+The validity of the Ten Commandments remains (Exodus 20.1-17) and in the Beatitudes Christ describes the spirit in which the Commandments are to be lived out in both church and society.
 They exemplify Christian discipleship.
 They are echoes of the divine, revealing Christ in his perfection.
 They define the inward motivations of integrity and love that characterise discipleship, as well as the blessed rewards of faithful service in Christ’s name.
 Our acts of charity and mercy spring from a heart filled with selfless love founded on the teachings of Christ and energised by the Holy Spirit.